 - Demonstrate proper pedestrian safety by being a good role model.
 Parent caregivers and older peers should set good examples for younger children.
 Children need you to not only tell them, but also show them how to be safe pedestrians.
 If there are older children in your home or neighborhood, express to them how important it is to be good role models.

-Bicycle riding has always been a favorite pastime of children.
 More than 27 million children from ages five to 14 ride bikes.
 Unfortunately, bicycles are associated with more childhood injuries than any other consumer product except the automobile.
-In 2008, 84 children aged 14 and under died in bicycle-related crashes.
-Motor vehicles were involved in 67 of these deaths.
-More than 229,000 children were treated in hospital emergency rooms for bicycle-related injuries in 2009.
 To keep children safe, Safe Kids Tulsa Area offers these safety tips for children riding bicycles:

 Driving Children to School

 Motor vehicle crashes are the leading cause of unintentional injury-related death among children ages 1 to 14.
-In 2009, nearly 1,314 children 14 and under died.
-An estimated 179,000 were injured as occupants in motor vehicles in 2009.
 Seventy-five percent of motor vehicle crashes occur within 25 miles of home.
-In addition, 60 percent of crashes occur on roads with posted speed limits of 40 mph or less.
 Safe Kids Tulsa offers these safety tips for driving children to school and participating in car pools:

 - Always use child safety seats and/or safety belts correctly every time you and your children ride.
 Remain buckled up until exiting the vehicle.
 Children who have outgrown a convertible seat (usually about four to eight years old and about 40 to 80 pounds) should graduate to a booster seat.